jina-ai/jina/docs/chapters/faq/dev.rst

 #.
 What coding style are you using?

     We follow :pep:`8` coding style with type-hint.
 We use `flake8` to do the lint.
+    Single quotes are preferred coding style for string notation.
+    F-strings are the preferred string formatting syntax.

 #.
 What is difference between :file:`extra-requirements.txt` and :file:`requirements.txt`, should I add new dependency to :file:`requirements.txt`?